 Verdict: use it if you value anonymity and don’t mind paying more for it; be careful if meeting in real life.

-Congratulations, you’re now the proud owner of bitcoin!
+Congratulations, you now have all the tools to become a proud owner of bitcoin or ethereum.

-If your bitcoin were sent to a web wallet on a third party service, make sure you withdraw it to the wallet you set up.
-Now you can simply hold onto your bitcoin - it is a great store of value -, trade them for another cryptocurrency, of spend it on goods and services.
+If your coins were sent to a web wallet on a third party service, make sure you withdraw it to the wallet you set up.
+Now you can simply hold onto them (crypto is a great store of value), trade it for another cryptocurrency, of spend it on goods and services.

-Alternatively, you could open a CloudBet account and send your funds to our deposit wallet and in no time at all be betting on a huge range of sports markets or playing in our exciting bitcoin casino, where your initial investment could turn into something much greater.
-Give it a try!
+Alternatively, you could open a CloudBet account and start betting on a huge range of sports markets or playing in our exciting bitcoin casino, where your initial investment could turn into something much greater.